What Wadding Should You Use in a Quilted Vest or Jacket?

 A Quick Look at the Options

-Bamboo or Soy-Based Wadding - These are lovely sustainable options that are soft and drapey, though a bit more delicate.
-They’re ideal for lighter layers and garments where you want something that feels extra gentle on the skin.
+These sustainable options are soft and drapey, though slightly more delicate.
+They are great for lighter layers and garments where you want something gentle on the skin.

 What I Use Most Often